bogdanterzea/image-presenter/README.md

 ## Roku application

-__Roku application wich will display images and let you interact with them__
+__Roku application which will display images and let you interact with them__